vaidhy555/DigitalForensics/README.md

 The data table displays the MBR vlaues that are parsed from the uploaded file.

 The results can be exported to excel sheet.

+**Extract MBR data; do not copy paste data in a text file and upload.